 - Due to the implementation of time correlation in the solution procedure, with the addition of each consecutive month, the gravity estimate of all previous months changes very slightly.
 The largest changes occurr towards the end of the timeseries (the last ~4 months).
 To ensure that the best estimate of gravity is provided, we update and re-estimate all previous months as well when a new month is added.
 Any new solution is self-contained in one netcdf file, which is updated for all months each time a new month is released.
 We recommend to use the most recent solutions available.

-- check out the README for more details on Version-2 changes!
+- check out the README for more details on the current release (RL06).

 What are ‘mascons’?

-The JPL RL05M Mascon solution solves for monthly gravity field variations in terms of 4,551 equal-area 3-degree spherical cap mascons (go here for the placement file of these mascons).
+The JPL RL06M Mascon solution solves for monthly gravity field variations in terms of 4,551 equal-area 3-degree spherical cap mascons placed on the surface of an elliptical Earth (go here for the placement file of these mascons).
 Naturally, a subset of these mascons lies on coastlines, so they contain mixed land and ocean signals.
 We have developed and applied a Coastline Resolution Improvement (CRI) filter (more details provided below) to separate the land and ocean portions of mass within each land/ocean mascon in a post-processing step.
 The final CRI-filtered version of the mascon solution is available here.
 The effect of this filter will be readily seen in the data, as coastlines are well defined.
 For more expert users who wish to do their own separation of land and ocean mass signals, a version of the data without the CRI filter implemented is available.
 For more details on how the mascon solution was derived, and performance metrics regarding the solution, please see Watkins et al. (2015).
-Note that all “Level 2 processing conventions” associated with the JPL RL05 spherical harmonic solution are also used for the JPL RL05M mascon solution.
+Note that all “Level 2 processing conventions” associated with the JPL RL06 spherical harmonic solution are also used for the JPL RL06M mascon solution.

-A brief user guide for JPL-RL05M mascon fields
+A brief user guide for JPL-RL06M mascon fields

 We provide the mascon surface mass changes with a spatial sampling of 1/2 degrees in both latitude and longitude (approx. 56 km at the equator).
 This differs from the spherical harmonic solutions, which have spatial sampling of 1 degree in latitude and longitude.
 The reason for the difference is that the mascons have boundaries that lie on Parallels of 0.5 degree increments.
 However, keep in mind that although the grid is sampled at 0.5 degree resolution, it DOES NOT mean that two neighboring cells are ‘independent’ of each other.
 In fact, the native resolution is the size of a single mascon, which are 3 degrees in size.
-As such, we recommend summing over entire mascons using the mascon placement file to properly interpret the JPL-RL05.1M data.
+The original mascon placement information is available (as a variable in the netcdf-data files) to assess how the location & placement of the mascons might impact the data analysis wiht the JPL-RL06M data.

 GRCTellus JPL-Mascons: Grid Scaling

 Using 3-degree mascons as a basis function acts as an inherent smoother on the data.
 As such, we can derive a set of global gain factors to aid in the interpretation of signals at sub-mascon resolution.
 Similar to the derivation of the gain factors for the spherical harmonic solutions (see Landerer et al., 2012), we use the CLM hydrology model at 0.5 degree resolution, and “mascon average” this, then do a least-squares fit to the “mascon-averaged” hydrology model and the original data.
-This mascon-set of 0.5 degree gain factors can then be applied to the data over land.
+This mascon-set of 0.5 degree gain factors, available as a variable in the netcdf data-files, can then be applied to the data over land.
 Note that the gain factors for the mascon solution are much closer to 1 than for the spherical harmonic gravity solutions.
-Please note: the gain factors can be used for hydrology-related signals, but not for mountain glaciers or ice sheets (as these components are not in CLM).
+Please note: the gain factors can be used for hydrology-related signals, but should not be used for mountain glaciers or ice sheets (as these components are not in the CLM data that is underlying the gain factors).
 Also, the gain factors are suitable for application to the CRI-filtered version of the data for mascons that span coastlines.
 They are not suitable for expert users whom wish to use the version of the data that has not been CRI-filtered.
 For more information on scaling the mascon solutions, please see Wiese et al. (2016).